 Yes, the Arabic edition is planned.
 We signed a contract with AUC Press to first publish the book in English, because our main mission is to spread the knowledge about our history internationally.
 People worldwide need to see that we have a rich design history, and that, for a whole century, Arab graphic designers produced graphic design.
 At the moment, the most commonly used language in the design field is English.
 But if this book is to be taught in state universities in the Arab world, we will of course need an Arabic version.
 We’ll likely see a French edition coming as well, and possibly other languages too.
 Everyone should be able to read it, after all.

-Ghalia Elsrakbi is a Syrian designer and researcher.
-She's is an Associate Professor of Practice in Design, the Director of the Graphic Design program at the American University in Cairo, and co-founder of Foundland Collective, an art and design research practice based between Cairo and Amsterdam.
+Ghalia Elsrakbi (she/her) is a Syrian designer and researcher.
+She is an Associate Professor of Practice in Design, the Director of the Graphic Design program at the American University in Cairo, and co-founder of Foundland Collective, an art and design research practice based between Cairo and Amsterdam.

 Haytham Nawar is an Egyptian artist, designer, and scholar.
 He is an associate professor of design and the Chair of the Department of the Arts at the American University in Cairo.
 Nawar is also the founder and director of Cairotronica, Cairo Electronic and New Media Arts Festival.